swaptacular/swpt_accounts/protocol.rst

   configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.

-.. [#] Server implementations may disallow incoming transfer for "scheduled for deletion" accounts.
+.. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.

 .. [#] Server implementations MUST first compare the ``signal_ts``